Gene ID number 836

 Purification method This antibody was purified via Protein A.

-Specificity This is a highly specific antibody against Caspase-3.
+Specificity This is a highly specific antibody against caspase-3 p12 subunit.

-Storage conditions Keep the antibody in an aqueous buffered solution containing 1% BSA, 50% glycerol and 0.09% sodium azide.
-Store refrigerated at 2 to 8 degrees Celcius for up to 1 year.
+Storage conditions Keep the antibody in aqueous buffered solution containing 1% BSA, 50% glycerol and 0.09% sodium azide.
+Store at -20°C for up to 1 year.

 Description Human and some mouse caspases are active in apoptosis and cell death and even in necrosis and inflammation.
 CASP Gene and orthologous enzymes have been identifies successfully in the signal transduction cascade and pathways.